- What is a Clinical Data Registry?

 There are no additional fees (see cost above) associated with the CDR.

-Different EHR Formats Accepted Including QRDA Category I, QRDA Category III, JSON, Excel or CSV.
+Different EHR Formats Accepted Including QRDA Category I and QRDA Category III.
 Please contact MDinteractive customer service with any questions related to file format.

 Steps to register the intent to actively engage with MDinteractive Clinical Data Registry: